Toolbone/RNAdvanceArcht/README.md

 9. All set!!!, you are ready to go!

+## Troubleshooting
 When you face issue with node_module try this steps into your terminal

 1. rm -rf node_modules
 2. npm install

+Unable to resolve module `<module>>` from `node_modules/ ****`: '<module>' could not be found within the project.

+If you are sure the module exists, try these steps:
+ 1. Clear watchman watches: watchman watch-del-all
+ 2. Delete node_modules: rm -rf node_modules and run yarn install
+ 3. Reset Metro's cache: yarn start --reset-cache
+ 4. Remove the cache: rm -rf /tmp/metro-*

+To kill process
+1. sudo lsof -i :8081
+2. kill -9 <PID>

 ## Todo by Priority
  * [X] Use Axios for HTTP client